Digital Processes | Interview

 Cloud Osaka renders a station as a connective high-resolution living urban system © Alisa Andrasek

-What if architecture was no longer an object but a protocol—an evolving system shaped by data, matter, and code?
-In this interview, Alyn Griffiths speaks with Alisa Andrasek about how two decades of research into algorithmic and AI-driven design led her to recast architecture as a kind of connective intelligence—capable of operating at the scale and complexity of planetary systems.
+What if architecture shifted from object to protocol, into an evolving system shaped by data, matter, and code?
+In this interview, Alyn Griffiths speaks with Alisa Andrasek about how two decades of research into algorithmic and AI-driven design led her to recast architecture as a connective intelligence capable of operating at the scale and complexity of planetary systems.

 Agentic Architecture: A speculative inquiry into AI-driven design for planetary futures. © Alisa Andrasek/RMIT